-We are purchasing a property and need a conveyancing solicitor in Wiltshire who is on the Nationwide approved panel.
+We are planning to acquire a property and need a conveyancing solicitor in Wiltshire who is on the Nationwide approved panel.
 Could you point me in the right direction as regards a solicitor?

-Our service is limited to being a directory service for firms who wish to be listed as being on the approved conveyancing panel for Kent Reliance .
+Our service is limited to being a directory service for firms who wish to be listed as being on the approved conveyancing panel for Nationwide .
 We don't recommend any particular firms conducting conveyancing in Wiltshire.

 Various web forums that I have come across warn that are the number one cause of delay in Wiltshire conveyancing transactions.
 Is this right?